Affects Investment Strategy

 January 30, 2020 | Victor Lye, CFA CFP® & Yi-Chen Chia, CFA CAIA FRM

-The Year of the Rat has rocked the world with Chinese New Year “GONG XI FA CAI” greetings and worry about the Wuhan virus.
+The Year of the Rat has rocked the world with Chinese New Year “GONG XI FA CAI” greetings and worry about the Covid-19 outbreak.
 Should we panic or carry on as we do just like the seasonal flu we live with every year?

 By end-Jan, China officially reported over 8,000 confirmed cases and over 180 deaths.
 The lockdown of Wuhan and other parts of China combined with travel restrictions are unprecedented.
 So far, there appears to be some containment with several countries reporting confirmed cases, but in smaller numbers.
 Many countries are advising against travel to China.